eporras28/fsi-onboarding-template/README.md

 ### Run the demo

 To run the demo just open your web browser and point to [https://localhost:8443/console/](https://localhost:8443/).
-Login with `developer/developer` credentails and click on `Client Onboarding` project.
+Login with `developer/developer` credentials and click on `Client Onboarding` project.

 Now on the `Overview` page you'll see three applicantions:
 __fsi-backoffice__